Kuala Lumpur With Kids: Making KL More Than Just A Stopover.

 Budget for Kuala Lumpur with kids

-• Average accomodation: $64 NZD p/n ($41 USD p/n)
+• Average accomodation: $41 USD per night

-• Average daily expenditure: $97 NZD ($63 USD)
+• Average daily expenditure: $63 USD per day

 Overall, Kuala Lumpur is an affordable and exciting destination for a short stopover and explore.
 The daily expenses could be lowered if stretched out over more days.

-Our daily expense includes a $40 GRAB taxi to and from the airport (twice within four days).
+Our daily expense includes a $20 GRAB taxi to and from the airport (twice within four days).

 Plus, we actually booked a fourth nights accommodation at Orange Pekoe in order to check out late for a night flight.
-(Albeit the original cost of a family room is only $41 USD per night!).
+Albeit the original cost of a family room is only $41 USD per night!

 If we went again we would…

-Exploring only in and around Kuala Lumpur was exactly what we had planned for this trip.
-However, it did leave us feeling like we had missed out on exploring a country.
 It’s definitely a diverse metropolis, but that only left us wanting to see more of the rest of Malaysia!

-It is a hive of colours, culture, and bustle – just as any Asian city.
 But amidst the mixture of modern and tradition it felt safe, and with opportunities for exploration in plentitude.

 Kuala Lumpur with kids.

-KL with kids.
+KL with kids?
+Do it.

-More about travel planning for Malaysia and beyond…
+More about travel planning for Malaysia and beyond

-These are the companies we use while traveling fulltime as a family and that we would recommend to anyone planning and booking travel.
+These are the companies we use and can recommend for planning and booking travel.

 • Booking.com â€“ The best all-around accommodation booking site that constantly provides the cheapest and lowest rates.
-They have the widest selection of budget accommodation and it’s easy to filter and sort into price and availability with all the extras you are looking for personally.
+They have the widest selection of budget accommodation.
+It is easy to filter and sort into price and availability with all the extras you are looking for personally.

 • Skyscanner– This is by far our favourite flight search engine.
 They are able to search small websites and budget airlines that larger search sites often miss.
 We book all our flights through Skyscanner.

-• GetYourGuide– Get Your Guide is a huge online marketplace for tours and excursions offered all around the world including everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!
+• GetYourGuide– Get Your Guide is a huge online marketplace for tours and excursions offered all around the world.
+Everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!

 • SafetyWing â€“ A global travel insurance that covers people from all over the world while outside their home country.
 You can buy it short or longterm; and even if you are out of the country.